ahmet-github/ahmet-github/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rust for developing Solana
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me: iyidoganahmet@gmail.com